Hydrogen safety: Inerting and purging

-Inerting chambers and purging gas lines are important, standard safety procedures to take when transferring hydrogen.
+Inerting chambers and purging gas lines are important standard safety procedures to take when transferring hydrogen.
 In order to properly inert or purge, the flammability limits must be taken into account, and hydrogen's are very different from other kinds of gases.
-At normal atmospheric pressure it is 4% to 75%, based on the volume percent of hydrogen in oxygen it is 4% to 94%, while the limits of detonability of hydrogen in air are 18.3% to 59% by volume.
+At normal atmospheric pressure it is 4% to 75%, based on the volume percent of hydrogen in oxygen it is 4% to 94%, while the limits of the detonation potential of hydrogen in air are 18.3% to 59% by volume.
 In fact, these flammability limits can often be more stringent than this, as the turbulence during a fire can cause a deflagration which can create detonation.
 For comparison the deflagration limit of gasoline in air is 1.4–7.6%, and of acetylene in air, 2.5–82%.

 Therefore, when equipment is open to air before or after a transfer of hydrogen, there are unique conditions to take into consideration that might have otherwise been safe with transferring other kinds of gases.
 Incidents have occurred because inerting or purging was not sufficient, or because the introduction of air in the equipment was underestimated (e.g., when adding powders), resulting in an explosion.
 For this reason, inerting or purging procedures and equipment are often unique to hydrogen, and often the fittings or marking on a hydrogen line should be completely different to ensure that this and other processes are properly followed, as many explosions have happened simply because a hydrogen line was accidentally plugged into a main line or because the hydrogen line was confused with another.